mRally2/Most-Wanted-Overhauled/README.md

    <p><strong>KNOWN ISSUES</strong></p>
    <hr>
    <ul>
-      <li>The replacement of the string "PRESS ENTER (TO BEGIN)" works only if you launch the game with keyboard controls</li>
-      <li>Some customization parts might not look right due to the default position set for the original vehicles they were meant for</li>
-      <li>Some events might not be possible to complete if chosen a lower-performance vehicle and the AI was given very high-performance ones or if you went to the gas station for a hot-swap</li>
-      <li>If a vehicle is not customized then it might’ve been Cheat Engine omitting its particular script.
-Restart both, the game and the trainer</li>
+      <li>There’s a very low chance of getting softlocked after the busting process is over if you lose all health by hitting a SWAT van roadblock.
+Start a MW race to get out of it.</li>
+      <li>The vehicle’s body trembling when full steering into the corner.
+Might have to do with the spring simulation</li>
+      <li>The car making a weird turn when using the handbrake at very high speeds.
+It’s rather intended to be used at lower speeds for quick 90 degrees turns, keep it in mind.</li>
+      <li>The rims twitching even when the car is stopped after being spiked</li>
+      <li>The track tires not being able to be equipped due to the absurd grip values they are given</li>
+      <li>Some races might be too easy or too hard.
+Don’t expect to finish first all the time, just enjoy the challenge.</li>
+      <li>The track tires not being able to be equipped due to the absurd grip values they are given</li>
+      <li>The track tires not being able to be equipped due to the absurd grip values they are given</li>
       <li>Because of how Cheat Engine trainers work, if you close its window you will still have all scripts that got enabled in the first place.
-In order to disable them all, you must do it manually by killing all instances of the trainer in the Task Manager<br></li>
+In order to disable them all, you must do it manually by killing all instances of the trainer in the Task Manager</li>
    </ul>
    <p><br></p>
    <p><strong>FUTURE UPDATES</strong></p>